-Integrate written materials drafted by multiple authors into a single document and facilitate ACC, AHA and partnering organization approval of the guideline.
-Assist guideline writing committee members with creation of visual displays of data.
+Integrate written materials drafted by multiple authors into a single document using Microsoft Word and rigorously edit under the direction of the writing committee chairs.
+Assist guideline writing committee members with creation of figures and tables as needed.

-Prepare and manage schedules and track progress of guideline writing committees to ensure that the project is running on schedule.
+Prepare and manage schedules and track progress of guideline writing committees to ensure that the project is on schedule and deadlines are met.

-Review board-approved documents for accuracy, format, and style; and prepare files for delivery to journal publishers.
+Proof-read final, approved documents for accuracy, format, and style.
+Prepare files for delivery to journal publications staff.

-Participate in professional meetings such as the ACC (March) and American Heart Association (November) annual meetings and guideline writing committee meetings throughout the year, as needed.
+Participate in professional meetings such as the American College of Cardiology (March) and American Heart Association (November) annual meetings and Guidelines-International-Network meetings throughout the year.